matan2288/causematch-challange/App-Instructions.md

 6.Click Yes to override the new app files with the project files.

-7.Run the terminal inside your current folder again and navigate to the app src file with this terminal connad: cd src
+7.Run the terminal inside your current folder again and navigate to the app src file with this terminal command: cd src

 8.And lastly run the app via the terminal command npm start!